 Getting started is simply a matter of tracking your spending.
 Once you know exactly where your money is currently going, it can be relatively simple (and often pain-free) to find ways to save.

 Some money stretching moves might include negotiating with (or switching) service providers, putting a bit more money towards debt reduction, knocking down (or eliminating) monthly bank fees, reducing the temptation to make impulse purchases, and finding ways to make your savings grow faster.

 Looking for a better way to manage your spending and saving so you can get the most for your money?
-Consider opening a SoFi Money® cash management account.
+Consider opening an online bank account with SoFi.

-SoFi Money offers anytime access to your money at 55,000+ fee-free ATMs worldwide, along with an above-average yield to help you grow your savings.
+SoFi Checking and Savings® offers anytime access to your money at 55,000+ fee-free ATMs worldwide, along with an above-average yield to help you grow your savings.

-Plus, it’s easy to track your spending (and your savings progress) with the SoFi Money app.
+Plus, it’s easy to track your spending (and your savings progress) with the SoFi Checking and Savings app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.